realbigmitchell/realbigmitchell.github.io/_posts/2020-12-20-stop-teaching-matlab.markdown

 ## Why MATLAB is bad for engineering

 There are many reasons why MATLAB's ubiquity is a bad thing.
-Some of them are [technical], although I don't find those particularly compelling.
+Some of them are [technical](https://tobydriscoll.net/blog/matlab-vs.-julia-vs.-python/), although I don't find those particularly compelling.
 MATLAB used to be much better than most languages at linear algebra and scientific computing, but the rapid development of the [SciPy] ecosystem has rendered any noteworthy performance gap with Python obsolete.
 Nowadays much of the Matlab vs. X argument, when centered around the type of programming that engineers most often do, tends to devolve into [quibbling] about syntax for linear algebra and array indexing.
 In my opinion, syntax is a thing to be either googled or memorized, and is most definitely not worth choosing a tool over.

 So what's wrong with MATLAB, then?